 Eight out of 10 Americans will experience some kind of back pain in their lives.
 It can make it difficult to do the things you love, like gardening, playing with your kids or even walking around your neighborhood.
 Usually, back pain will get better on its own in a few weeks.
-But when it doesn’t, treatments like spine-strengthening exercises and hands-on care can help you recover.
+But when it doesn’t, treatments like spine-strengthening exercises and hands-on care from a back pain specialist can help you recover.

 One of the biggest myths about back pain is that it’s usually a sign of a serious condition.
 This isn’t true.
 The vast majority of back pain we see in our patients is actually caused by minor conditions like: